matty-r/Lazy-Arch/README.md

 # arch-build
+# WARNING !
+This script was intended for personal use only.
+Use at your own risk - and may result in a loss of data.

 ### About

 Created because I install Arch Linux on almost all of my PCs (Desktops, Laptops, VMs), and I wanted a way to automate the boring stuff - such as partitioning, installing a DE with it's packages, and setting up a boot loader.
 With that said, this script may not work as intended for everybody, and it's still very much a work in progress.